TJourde/excel2web2py/README.md

 Before Installation :
 ---------------------

+__Web2py:__

+You must have installed web2py on your computer, consult this [site](http://www.web2py.com/).
+If one of your applications is named TEMPLATE, you have to rename it.

 __Excel:__

 The excel file's name will be used to create a SQL Table, so it must respect the same constraints: